ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/02_5FWJ_apo/01_global_stability_analysis/processed_outputs/README.md

 # Processed Outputs

 This directory contains processed output files for the `02_5FWJ_apo` global stability analysis workflow.

+The folder label `02_5FWJ_apo` is retained for workflow continuity.
+In the manuscript, this system corresponds to the **5FWJ metal-depleted** receptor setup.

 ## Current contents